Here is something I’ve been swooning over lately – the sound of early Bolivian music.

 Felipe V. Rivera was born in 1896 in Suipacha, Bolivia, and was a revered performer of Bolivian folkloric music, recording for the Victor and Odeon company in Argentina throughout the 1930s and 1940s, until his death in 1946.
 He moved from Bolivia to La Quiaca, just over the Bolivian border in the Jujuy province, in 1929, and had his first session with Victor in 1931.
 He was self-taught, and played guitar, charango (the 10-string, small guitar-like instrument of the Andes, usually made with the back of an armadillo as the shell), and the quena flute.
 According to the only biography that seems to exist on Rivera, he and his group were apparently met with dismissiveness by the Victor label in ’31, as the label was convinced that music of the Andean Indians wouldn’t sell.
 Rivera prevailed somehow, and Victor recorded two of his performances, which sold plentifully in August of 1932.
 Normally this would be followed by subsequent sessions, but Rivera did not record again until the “Guerra del Chaco,” the war between Bolivia and Paraguay, ended in 1935.
-Rivera went back to Buenos Aires to record in 1936, 1938, and 1942.
+Rivera went back to Buenos Aires to record in 1936 (when this track was recorded), 1938, and 1942.

 Victor began recording in La Paz as early as 1917, but Rivera’s are among the earliest I’ve come across, myself.
 They are also completely unavailable, as far as I can tell.
 Too bad – as the sound of the charango can transport a listener.
 The title of this track “Caminito a Yavi,” no doubt refers to the historic village Camino a Yavi (or, simply, Yavi) in Argentina, about 16 kilometers from La Quiaca.
 The town, founded in 1667 on a stark plateau, is just a few streets, surrounded by hills and desert plains.